Aaron98990/ways-of-the-game/misconduct.md

 - [Abusive action.
 Beckham makes unnecessary contact with a match official and should of been sent off for abusive actions.](https://youtu.be/CsXRRa6KUSQ?t=21)
 - [Abusive action.
 The player of the black team gets into the opponent's face daring him to fight.](https://youtu.be/WQUzJf9sHQY?feature=shared&t=910)
 - [Abusive action.
 Deliberately touching someone's asshole. ](https://reddit.com/r/soccer/s/KUxPZP36QU)
 - includes physical actions towards another person that are not violent conduct and don't involve excessive force but should be a send-off.
-This includes deliberately pulling an opponent's pants down, slapping an opponent's butt, or kissing an opponent
+This includes deliberately pulling an opponent's pants down, slapping an opponent's butt, pulling down someone by their hair, or kissing an opponent

 ### **Language**
 - Threatening/wishing violence or injury to another person